Quantitative Understanding of VAE as a Non-linearly Scaled Isometric Embedding: Additional results in CelebA dataset

-Figure \ref{fig:TravAll} shows decoder outputs for all the components, where each latent variable is traversed from $-2 $ to $2$.
-The latent variables $z_i$ are numbered in descending order by the estimated variance.
+\fi Figure \ref{fig:TravAll} shows decoder outputs for all the components, where each latent variable is traversed from $-2 $ to $2$.
+The estimated variance of each $y_j$, i.e., $\overline{\sigma^{-2}_j}$, is also shown in these figures.
+The latent variables $z_i$ are numbered in descending order by the estimated variances.
 Figure \ref{fig:TravAllNoSplit} is a result using the conventional loss form, i.e., $L_{\bm x} =D(\bm x, \hat {\bm x})+\beta D_\mathrm{KL}(\cdot)$.
 The degrees of change seem to descend in accordance with the estimated variances.
 In the range where $j$ is $1$ from $10$, the degrees of changes are large.
 In the range $j>10$, the degrees of changes becomes gradually smaller.
 Furthermore, almost no change is observed in the range $j>27$.
 As shown in Figure \ref{fig:CelebDiff}, $D_\mathrm{KL(j)}(\cdot)$ is close to zero for $j>27$, meaning no information.
-Thus, this result is clearly consistent with our theoretical analysis in Section
+Note that the behavior of dimensional components where $D_\mathrm{KL(j)}(\cdot)=0$ is explained in section \ref{DKLisZero}.
+Thus, this result is clearly consistent with our theoretical analysis in section \ref{ExpObsv}.

 Figure \ref{fig:TravAllSplit} is a result using the decomposed loss form, i.e., $L_{\bm x} =D(\bm x, \breve {\bm x}) + D(\breve {\bm x}, \hat {\bm x})+\beta D_\mathrm{KL} (\cdot)$.
 The degrees of change also seem to descend in accordance with the estimated variances.
 When looking at the detail, there are still minor changes even $j=32$.
 As shown in Figure \ref{fig:CelebDiffSplit}, KL divergences $D_\mathrm{KL(j)}(\cdot)$ for all the components are larger than zero.
 This implies all of the dimensional components have meaningful information.
 Therefore, we can see a minor change even $j=32$.
-Thus, this result is also consistent with our theoretical analysis.
+Thus, this result is also consistent with our theoretical analysis in Section \ref{ExpObsv}.

 Another minor difference is sharpness.
 Although the quantitative comparison is difficult, the decoded images in Figure \ref{fig:TravAllSplit} seems somewhat sharper than those in Figure \ref{fig:TravAllNoSplit}.
 A possible reason for this minor difference is as follows.
 The transform loss $D(\bm x, \breve {\bm x})$ serves to bring the decoded image of $\bm \mu _{(\bm x)}$ closer to the input.
 In the conventional image coding, the orthonormal transform and its inverse transform are used for encoding and decoding, respectively.
 Therefore, the input and the decoded output are equivalent when not using quantization.
 If not so, the quality of the decoded image will suffer from the degradation.
 Considering this analogy, the use of decomposed loss might improve the decoded images for $\bm \mu _{(\bm x)}$, encouraging the improvement of the orthonormality of the encoder/decoder in VAE.